 According to the Internal Revenue Service, an employee who receives employer-provided tuition assistance above $5,250 during a calendar year is subject to taxes on the amount above $5,250 unless certain requirements are met.
 This applies, for example, to an MIT employee who takes graduate-level courses at MIT or graduate-level courses at another institution along with these MIT courses and receives MIT-provided tuition assistance.
 If the working condition fringe benefits requirements under Internal Revenue Code (IRC) Section 132 are met, employer-provided tuition assistance in excess of the $5,250 limit may be excluded from your taxable wages.
 However, if the working condition fringe benefits requirements are not met, but you continue to meet the eligibility requirements of the Massachusetts Institute of Technology Tuition Assistance Plan, any tuition assistance amount up to the $5,250 limit may be excluded from your income as an educational assistance benefit under IRC Section 127.

-In order for MIT to determine the taxability of the tuition assistance, you must complete the MIT tuition waiver taxation form and submit it to the Benefits Office at least four (4) weeks prior to the start of your course.
+In order for MIT to determine the taxability of the tuition assistance, you must complete the MIT tuition waiver taxation form and submit it to the Benefits Office prior to the start of your course.
 The form will be provided to employees when it is applicable.
 Your responses on the form will be reviewed by legal counsel to determine whether your situation meets the working condition fringe benefits criteria for a tax exclusion in excess of $5,250, and the Benefits Office will notify you of the outcome of this review.

-If you do not meet the working condition fringe benefits criteria, but you do meet the requirements of the Massachusetts Institute of Technology Tuition Assistance Plan, for courses taken in the fall term, any tax owed on the amount above $5,250 will be withheld from your pay in the following year; for courses taken in the spring and/or summer terms, any tax owed will be withheld from your pay later that year.
+If you do not meet the working condition fringe benefits criteria but you do meet the requirements of the Massachusetts Institute of Technology Tuition Assistance Plan, for courses taken in the fall term, any tax owed on the amount above $5,250 will be withheld from your pay in the following year; for courses taken in the spring term, any tax owed will be withheld from your pay later that year.